sleepingsaint/AI-Book/README.md

 # AI Book

-AI Book is a open source project to show all the awesome ML, AI Blogs under one roof.
+AI Book project is an attempt to bring awesome ML, AI related information across the internet under single roof.
 With this project you can go through all your favourite blog posts, tutorials (provided by the respective sources) in a single place.

 Hope this project helps you in your ML AI journey, happy learning.